zhipeng-jia/snappyjs/README.md

 Although JavaScript is dynamic-typing, all major JS engines are highly optimized.
 Thus well-crafted JavaScript code can have competitive performance even compared to native C++ code.

-I benchmark SnappyJS against `node-snappy` (which is NodeJS binding of native implementation).
+I benchmark SnappyJS against `node-snappy` (which is Node.js binding of native implementation).

 Command for benchmark is `node benchmark`.
-Below is the result running on NodeJS v5.5.0.
+Below is the result running on Node.js v5.5.0.

 ~~~
 Real text #1 (length 618425, byte length 1236850):